Becoming a SunSmart Centre tells the community that your Centre is committed to the future health of its students.

-If you need assistance developing your SunSmart policy, you can download our SunSmart policy guidelines via www.cancerqld.org.au.
+If you need assistance developing your SunSmart policy, download our SunSmart Protection Policy Guide.

 If you qualify as a SunSmart Centre, you will receive a 60cm x 90cm SunSmart Centre sign.

 If the organisation is accepted as a SunSmart centre, it will be promoting the SunSmart and Cancer Council Queensland’s sun protection messages in daily activities, acting as a role model to other centres throughout Queensland.